Joseph-Marie Timon-David: Foundation of the Timon David Fathers

 In 1864 he opened, annexed to the work, the School of the Sacred Heart to widen the educative influence of the work.
 Inspired by Saint Joseph Calasanz, whose biography he would write, he opened a new house in Marseille.
 However, the small community would face ten years of difficulties with Mazenod's successors.
 On 8 July 1876, recognition of the Congregation as a clerical Congregation of pontifical right put an end to all these trials.

 Death

 Timon continued all his work with his anti-revolutionary royalist ideas.
-He opened a house in Aix, and one in Beziers.
+He opened a house in Aix, and one in Béziers.
 The community grew little.
-When he died on 10 April 1891 in his native Marseille, he knew the work of his life would continue.
+When he died on April 10, 1891, in his native Marseille, he knew the work of his life would continue.
 Until the end, despite all the hassle and notoriety, he remained faithful to his vow of servitude to working class youth.

 Avenue Timon-David located in the 13th arrondissement of Marseille is named after him.